curateteaching/digitalpedagogy/keywords/classroom.md

 ![screenshot](images/Classroom_Artifact_7_Learning_spaces_syllabus.png)

 * Source: https://drive.google.com/folderview?id=0B0vrL-DffM_dZ200b1FPYnR5Ujg&usp=sharing
-* Copy of Artifact: forthcoming
 * Creator: Joyce R. Walker

 The following course plan is designed for a course that takes activity theory and learning spaces as its two key themes.
-The course content is designed for an upper level undergraduate or graduate course,, where "learning design" is the focus.
+The course content is designed for an upper level undergraduate or graduate course, where "learning design" is the focus.
 Such a course might be adapted as part of a "teaching with technology" course, or as a part of a graduate-level training course for instructors.
 Assignments in this course could also be adapted to a range of teacher-training courses for pre-service K-12 instructors.
 In addition, assignments from this syllabus could also be adapted for all kinds of courses where the instructor wants participants to think about the wide range of tools and spaces that can impact learning, whether the further object of this kind of discussion is to help participants more carefully consider their own learning or to help participants who are planning to teach different kinds of subject matter in a wide range of learning settings.
 The readings for this course offer a much clearer articulation of the connection between activity theory and how it can help us to consider the complex ways people learn in various environments.
 It also includes an additional reading list.

 ### Section Four: Classroom Tools for Learning and Composing